SAP-archive/cloud-application-security-sample/spring-security-acl/README.md

   27 | 3 | 1 | 7 |  2 | true | true | true |
   28 | 3 | 2 | 7 | 16 | true | true | true |

-  > It's possible to insert both granting and revoking entries in `ACL_ENTRY`, the `ace_order` matters meaning it's possible to revoke access in line 0 and that will take precedence over a grant on line 1.
+  > It's possible to insert both granting and revoking entries in `ACL_ENTRY`.
+The `ace_order` matters meaning it's possible to revoke access in line 0 and that will take precedence over a grant on line 1.

 ### Delegate: grant write-permission to individuals
 Any user with "admin" permission (e.g. instance owner) for an advertisement should be able to grant permissions to other individuals (e.g. `myfriend`) without involvement of an administrator.
 You can test with PUT-request to `/api/v1/ads/acl/grantPermissionsToUser/{id}`.